cognitive-catalyst/WA-Testing-Tool/README.md

 ## Prerequisite
 - Python 3.6.4 +
 - Mac users: you may need to initialize Python's SSL certificate store by running `Install Certificates.command` found in `/Applications/Python`.
 See more [here](https://github.com/cognitive-catalyst/WA-Testing-Tool/issues/38)
+- Git client

 ## Quick Start
+1. Install code  `git clone https://github.com/cognitive-catalyst/WA-Testing-Tool.git`
-1. Install dependencies `pip3 install -r requirements.txt`
+2. Install dependencies `pip3 install --upgrade -r requirements.txt`
-2. Set up parameters properly in configuration file (ex: `config.ini`).
+3. Set up parameters properly in configuration file (ex: `config.ini`).
 Use `config.ini.sample` to bootstrap your configuration.
-3. Run the process. `python3 run.py -c config.ini` or `python3 run.py -c <path to your config file>`
+4. Run the process. `python3 run.py -c config.ini` or `python3 run.py -c <path to your config file>`

 ## Quick Update
 If you have already installed this utility use these steps to get the latest code.